tthorntone/AdNauseam-Wiki/FAQ.md

 #### How does AdNauseam "click Ads"?

 AdNauseam 'clicks' Ads by issuing an HTTP request to the URL to which they lead.
 In current versions the is done via an XMLHttpRequest (or AJAX request) issued in a background process.
 This lightweight request signals a 'click' on the server responsible for the Ad, but does so without opening any additional windows or pages on your computer.
-Further it allows AdNauseam to safely receive and discard the resulting response data, rather than executing it in the browser, thus preventing a range of potential security problems (rogue Javascript or Flash code, XSS-attacks, etc.) caused by malfunctioning or malicious Ads.
-AdNauseam's clicking behaviour can be de-/activated in the settings panel.
+Further it allows AdNauseam to safely receive and discard the resulting response data, rather than executing it in the browser, thus preventing a range of potential security problems (ransomware, rogue Javascript or Flash code, XSS-attacks, etc.) caused by malfunctioning or malicious Ads.
+Although it is completely safe, AdNauseam's clicking behaviour can be de-activated in the settings panel.

 #### How does AdNauseam "Block Malicious Ads"?

-While visual Ads are not usually blocked by AdNauseam, non-visual trackers as well as potentially malicious content, can be blocked altogether.
-The detection of domains known to deliver such content is managed in the same set of user-configurable filter lists used to detect visual Ads.
+While visual Ads are not usually blocked by AdNauseam, beacons, non-visual trackers, and other potentially malicious content can be blocked altogether.
+The detection of domains known to deliver such content is managed via the same set of user-configurable filter lists used to detect visual Ads.
 Additionally, AdNauseam's blocking behavior can be de-/activated in the settings panel, either for a site, a page, or globally (though this last option is strongly discouraged).

 #### Does AdNauseam respect the browser's private-browsing/incognito modes?
 Yes, AdNauseam does not collect or click Ads that occur on pages loaded in [private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) or [incognito](https://support.google.com/chromebook/answer/95464?hl=en) windows.